Wouldn’t it be great if after adding new content to your WordPress site, the following happened … just from your page URL:

 Instead of this …

-(Using permalinks helps readers and search engines understand what your page is about)
+(Using post name permalinks helps visitors and search engines understand what your page is about)

 “Pretty” URLs, or SEO-friendly URLs, are created by adding one or more ‘tags’ in the Custom Structure field:

 - %postname% – A sanitized version of the post title.
-For example, if the post title is ”The Five Don’ts Of DIY Home Repair!”, the postname tag will convert this into “the-five-donts-of-diy-home-repair” (all lower case letters and exclamation marks deleted) in the URL.
-Tip: You can always edit the wording in your post title in the post slug field on the Add/Edit Post/Page screens.
+For example, if your post title is ”Ten Best Hotels In Cote D’Azur!”, the postname tag will convert this into “ten-best-hotels-in-cote-dazur” (all lower case letters and removed punctuation symbols) in the URL.
+Tip: You can edit this text in the post slug field on the Add/Edit Post/Page screens.

 - %category% – A correctly formatted version of the category name.
 Nested sub-categories appear as nested directories in the URI (Uniform Resource Identifier – the string of characters used in the URL).
 Tip: You can edit this text in the category slug field in the New/Edit Category screens.